sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.0.7 =

-* Added Lithuanian translation - Provided by Andrius Mazeika of [mazeika.info](http://mazeika.info/).
-* Code optimization and cleanup.
 * Events will now display if it hasn't ended yet for list views.
 * Fixed bug with date() call causing a display error in some cases.
 * Fixed bug with with widget tooltip text display.
 * Added cache clearing on upgrade.
-* Internationalization updates.
-* Language file updates.
 * Added filters for Previous and Next link text.
+* Internationalization and language file updates.
 * Simplified text domain function.
+* Added Lithuanian translation - Provided by Andrius Mazeika of [mazeika.info](http://mazeika.info/).

 = 2.0.6.2 =